 Does inxi work on all Linux distributions?

-inxi is a Perl script available in the package repositories of most major Linux distributions including Debian, Ubuntu, Fedora, Arch, and openSUSE.
+inxi is a Perl 5 script available in the repositories of many major distributions including Debian, Ubuntu, Fedora, Arch, and openSUSE.
 It can be installed via apt, dnf, pacman, or zypper.
 On minimal server installs it may not be present by default and requires manual installation.
-It will run with reduced output if optional dependencies like lm-sensors or smartmontools are missing.
+It produces reduced output if optional dependencies like lm-sensors or smartmontools are absent — run inxi --recommends to see exactly what's missing.
+Note that distribution-packaged versions of inxi can be significantly out of date, particularly in LTS releases.